Transformers: Dark of the Moon: Plot

-Meanwhile, Sam Witwicky lives with his new girlfriend, Carly Spencer but is unable to work with the Autobots.
+Meanwhile, Sam Witwicky lives with his new girlfriend, Carly Spencer, but is unable to work with the Autobots.
 At his new job, co-worker Jerry Wang gives him information about the Ark, before being assassinated by the Decepticon Laserbeak.
-It turns out that the Decepticons are murdering people connected to the American and Soviet space missions to the Ark.
-Sam contacts Seymour Simmons, and they locate two surviving cosmonauts, who reveal photos of hundreds of Pillars being stockpiled on the Moon.
-Apparently, the Decepticons raided the Ark long before the Apollo 11 mission and intentionally left Sentinel and the five Pillars for the Autobots to find, knowing that Sentinel is the key to activating the Pillars.
-Meanwhile, the Autobots return Sentinel to their base.
-However, he betrays them, kills Ironhide and reveals to have made a deal with Megatron to ensure Cybertron's survival.
+Sam contacts Seymour Simmons to investigate the Decepticons' murders of people connected to the American and Soviet lunar space missions.
+They locate two surviving cosmonauts, who show photos of hundreds of Pillars on the Moon, and realize that the Decepticons raided the Ark long before the Apollo 11 mission and left Sentinel and the five Pillars for the Autobots to find, knowing that Sentinel was the key to activating the Pillars.
+Meanwhile, Sam and the Autobots fight off three pursuing Decepticons — Hatchet, Crankcase, and Crowbar — and return Sentinel to their base.
+Revealing that he made a deal with Megatron to ensure Cybertron's survival, Sentinel betrays the Autobots and kills Ironhide.

 Sentinel uses the Pillars to transport hundreds of concealed Decepticons from the Moon to Earth.
-Dylan Gould, Carly's boss, is revealed to be working with them.
-With the help of Soundwave, he captures Carly.
-At the demand of the Decepticons, the Autobots are exiled from Earth.
-However, as their ship leaves Earth, it is destroyed by Starscream, seemingly killing them.
-The Decepticons invade Chicago while placing Pillars around the world to begin transporting their homeworld Cybertron to the Solar System.
-They want to use Earth's resources to rebuild their world, enslaving humanity in the process.
+Dylan Gould, Carly's boss, is revealed to be working with the Decepticons, and captures Carly with the help of Soundwave, who was disguised as Carly's car.
+At the demand of the Decepticons, the Autobots are exiled from Earth, but Starscream destroys their ship as it takes off.
+The Decepticons invade Chicago while placing Pillars around the world to begin transporting Cybertron to the Solar System, planning to enslave humanity and use Earth's resources to rebuild their homeworld.
 Sam teams up with former NEST soldier Robert Epps to go into Chicago to save Carly and arrest Dylan.
-However, they are nearly killed by the Decepticons before the Autobots intervene.
-It turns out that the Autobots faked their death to gain an advantage over the Decepticons.
-The Autobots, along with NEST teams and Navy SEALs, rescue Carly and begin fighting off the Decepticons.
-During the battle, Que dies, and Bumblebee kills Soundwave.
-Many other Decepticons, including Laserbeak, the Driller, Starscream, and Shockwave, are among the casualties.
+They are nearly killed by the Decepticons before the Autobots, who survived their ship's destruction, intervene.
+Sam, along with NEST teams led by Lennox and Navy SEALs, rescue Carly and begin fighting the Decepticons.
+During the battle, the Autobot Que is executed, and Bumblebee kills Soundwave, while Optimus fights Sentinel.
+Laserbeak, Starscream, Shockwave, and the Driller are also killed in the ensuing battle.
+Meanwhile, Wheelie and Brains sneak onboard and sabotage the Decepticon mothership.

-Sam fights Dylan and knocks him into the Pillar, electrocuting and killing him.
-Bumblebee and Ratchet destroy the Control Pillar, permanently disabling the Bridge and causing the partially transported Cybertron to implode.
-Meanwhile, Carly convinces Megatron that he will be replaced by Sentinel as the leader of the Decepticons.
-While fighting, Sentinel is about to kill Optimus but is incapacitated by Megatron, who is determined to regain his leadership.
-Megatron then falsely offers a truce, but Optimus refuses to accept his surrender and decapitates him.
-Sentinel explains to Optimus that everything he did, he did for the survival of his people before Optimus then executes Sentinel with Megatron's shotgun for betraying his own teachings.
-Carly and Sam are reunited, and the Autobots remain on Earth as their permanent home.
+Carly convinces Megatron that he will be replaced by Sentinel as leader of the Decepticons.
+Sam fights Dylan and knocks him into the Pillar, which electrocutes and kills him.
+Bumblebee destroys the Control Pillar, closing the Bridge and causing the partially transported Cybertron to implode.
+Sentinel overpowers Optimus, but is incapacitated by Megatron, who is determined to regain his leadership.
+Megatron offers a truce, but Optimus refuses and kills Megatron by tearing off his head, before executing Sentinel for his betrayal.
+Sam and Carly are reunited, and the Autobots remain on Earth as their hopeful home.